DrBenjamin/HRStaffPortal/README.md

 #### [MySQL Server Configuration]
 ##### For proper usage a local MySQL Server is needed.

-In the `./streamlit/secrets.toml` you define the user/password combination of the MySQL Server:
+In the `./streamlit/secrets.toml` you define the **user/password** combination for the MySQL Server:

 ```
 [mysql]